BiosPlus/BiosPlus/README.md

 - 🏢 Work: Systems Administrator.
 - 📍 Location: Melbourne, Victoria, Australia.
 - 🤼 Personal Time: Budding professional wrestler.
-Habbitual jokester.
+Habitual jokester.
 - 📫 How to reach me: Shout really loudly into the void *(or mutter that Omega v Okada 4 was not the best of the series ***(you're wrong)***)*.
 But really, [Linkedin](https://www.linkedin.com/in/bymichaeljon).
 - 🩸 Blood: 🅰️+
 - 🎉 Favourite things: 🤼👺✍️🐕🍌🎭